Peterhead: 19th century

 In 1815, before the increase in herring popularity, there were 72 vessels registered to Peterhead operating from the port; by 1850 there were over 400.

 North Harbour and the dry dock were built by Rennie and Thomas Telford between 1818 and 1822.
 They were improved fifteen years later.
 The junction canal was built in 1849, while the south and west piers of North Harbour were built by David Stevenson in 1855.
 The southern part of North Harbour (Middle Harbour) dates from 1872.
-It was constructed by David and Thomas Stevenson, with improvements made between 1893 and 1897 by William Shield, a local worker.
+It was constructed by David and his brother, Thomas, with improvements made between 1893 and 1897 by William Shield, a local worker.

 A lifeboat station was first established in 1865.

 Peterhead convict prison was opened in 1888, gaining a reputation as one of Scotland's toughest prisons.
-The same year, Peterhead was made a head port, its limits extending southward to the mouth of the River Ythan and westward to the Powk Burn.
+The same year, Peterhead was made a head port, its limits extending southward to the mouth of the River Ythan and westward to Powk Burn.

-In 1894, the Peterhead Harbours Act was passed, the various objects of which included the building of a fish market and to acquire a short line of railway.